datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/GET class by handle.md

 * **classHdl** (required) (path) The handle of the class to get

-* **version** (query string) Which version of the Class Library to get the Class from.
+* **version** (query) Which version of the Class Library to get the Class from.
 The latest version will be used by default.

 ## Example Request
 ```